mohammedAljadd/Non-Linear-regression-one-variable/README.md

 # Importing libraries and initialization of variables

 The number of variables is m = 100, the data are generated randomly.
-Notice that we have on feature with 100 observations.
+Notice that we have one feature with 100 observations.

     import numpy as np
     import matplotlib.pyplot as plt